ruuda/blog/posts/build-system-insights.md

 Its `hg` command is written in Python for extensibility.
-This comes at the cost of responsiveness: just evaluating imports can already take a significant percentage of total execution time, which is why parts of Mercurial are now
+This comes at the cost of responsiveness: just evaluating imports can take a human-noticeable amount of time, which is why parts of Mercurial are now
 [being replaced][hgoxid] with native binaries.